-At this level you’ll start to develop your skills in double entry bookkeeping and gain a grasp of management and administrative processes.
+At this level you’ll start to develop your skills in double entry bookkeeping and understanding of management and administrative processes.
 You’ll learn basic costing principles, how to use manual and computerised accounting systems and how to work with purchase, sales and general ledgers.

 Students will be able to progress to Association of Accounting Technicians AAT Level 3 on completion of this level.
 The course also provides a qualification that employers are looking for.

-Additional costs include AAT enrolment fee of £40, AAT membership fee of £86, exam fee of £144 and books approx £50
+Additional costs include AAT enrolment fee of £44, AAT membership fee of £94, exam fee of £226 for all the exams studied in the year

-This course can be funded through our Skills for Industry 2 Scheme – please ask for more details.
+This course may be funded through our Apprenticeship Scheme or our Skills For Industry Scheme – please ask for more details.